-ACLU secretly demotes free speech
+ACLU secretly demotes free speech [UPDATED AND REVISED]

 The left bailed on free speech a while back.
 Everyone who has been paying attention knows this.

-Less widely known is the fact that the ACLU is bailing too.
-That’s clear from this column in the Wall Street Journal by Wendy Kaminer, a former ACLU board member.
+Less widely known is that the ACLU seems to be bailing too.
+So argues Wendy Kaminer, a former board member, in the Wall Street Journal.

 Kaminer reports on new ACLU guidelines governing case selection and “Conflicts Between Competing Values or Priorities.”
 According to Kaminer, the guidelines are contained in a secret, internal document that wasn’t to be seen even by ACLU members.
 It was distributed to select ACLU officials and board members, who were instructed not to share it.

-The guidelines make it clear that, for today’s ACLU, free speech is just another “competing value or priority” to be balanced against others.
-In particular, it is to be balanced against the sensibilities of leftists the ACLU hopes will support it.

-Per the guidelines, in selecting speech cases to defend the ACLU will now balance the “impact of the proposed speech and the impact of its suppression.”
+As portrayed by Kaminer, the guidelines suggest that, for today’s ACLU, free speech is just another “competing value or priority” to be balanced against others.
+Per the guidelines, in selecting speech cases to defend, the ACLU will now balance the “impact of the proposed speech and the impact of its suppression.”
 Factors like the potential effect of the speech on “marginalized communities” and even on “the ACLU’s credibility” could militate against taking a case.

 Fundraising and communications officials helped formulate the new guidelines, according to Kaniner’s sources.
 These officials understand that free speech values do not appeal to the ACLU’s increasingly partisan leftist constituency, especially after the 2017 rally in Charlottesville.

-Note: UPDATE: The ACLU has pushed back against Kaminer’s report.
-Its National Legal Director, David Cole, argues that his organization is still committed to defending speech it hates.
-Nadine Strossen, a former president of the ACLU, also disputes the thrust of Kaminer’s article.